python-can-define-radio/sdr-course/classroom_activities/051-Sample-Rates-2.md

 The units are thousandths of a degree Celsius, so `27800` means 27.8 °C.

-Now, let's make the temperature go up by running a useless (but processor-intensive) Python program:
+Is 5 times per second a good measurement frequency?
+Let's make the temperature go up by running a useless (but processor-intensive) Python program:

 ```python3
 for x in range(1000000000000):
     y = x
 ```

 Incredibly, the temperature jumps up by about 13 °C within a fifth of a second.
 (At least, it did on my computer.)
+So, if you were setting up an automatic throttle (limit) for the processor, it would probably need to sample even more frequently than 5 samples per second (5 Hz).

-We can take measurements using Python:
+## Recording the data

-`temp_measure.py`
+We can take measurements using Python.
+Name this file `temp_measure.py`:

 ```python3
 import time